-At the top of the Storehouse is The Gravity Bar, which has 360-degree views of Dublin.
+At the top of the Storehouse is The Gravity Bar, which has 360° views of Dublin.
 Everyone over the age of 18 with a tour ticket will get a free pint of Guinness, and those under 18 will get a complimentary soft drink.
 There is another bar on a lower floor that has different types of Guinness (that surprised me…I thought there was just one).

-The Guinness Storehouse is located at St. Jame’s Gate, Dublin 8.
+The Guinness Storehouse is located at St. James’s Gate, Dublin 8.
+Map here.
 If you take the Red Luas Line the closest stop to get off at is James’s and then it’s about a 10-minute walk.
 Tickets for adults range from €14 to €20 depending on the time and day of the week you go.
 The Storehouse is open from 9:30 am with the last tour starting at 5 pm.

 I paid for my own way to The Guinness Storehouse, and all opinions, words, and photos here are my own.
 This post has not been endorsed by anyone at The Work in Ireland Program nor anyone at Guinness.